-Editor’s Note: At the time of this writing, the two boots in this article are not compliant with Army regulations AR670-1.
-Nike has announced a new, compliant model coming in September 2014.
-Subscribe to the blog to be notified when the new boots are released.
+Editor’s Note: At the time of this writing, the two boots in this article were not compliant with Army regulations AR670-1.
+The new compliant Nike SFB Field boot will be shipping in September 2014.

 It may not be common knowledge, but Nike footwear can trace its roots back to World War II.
 Nike co-founder Bill Bowerman was a member of the 10th Mountain Division in Italy.
 After his return from the war, he became the track and field coach at the University of Oregon.
 During his time at U of O he began creating performance footwear for his athletes.
 The rest is history…

 Nike continues to draw on its military and athletic backgrounds and has blended the two into a line of footwear specifically designed for today’s war fighters and first responders.
 This effort resulted in the development of the Nike Special Field Boot or SFB.